mipayne/JustTheClass/Unit3/index.md

 ## Calculate
 - Calculate Stacking fault energy

-By calculating the stacking fault energy you will have a tool to
+By calculating the stacking fault energy you will have a tool to:
   - Relate deformation features to observed mechanical properties